whisthq/webscrapers/README.md

-# Fractal Reddit Wesbcraping
+# Fractal Reddit Webscraping

-This repo contains Python scripts used to scrape subreddit posts and send automated DMs to scrapped usernames.
+This repository contains Python scripts used to scrape subreddit posts and send automated DMs to scrapped usernames.
 We mainly use them for customer research; if using this script to do customer research, it is best to run it at a single time and try to really get as many DMs as possible out there as the Reddit account will get banned within about a day, or even within a few hours.

 This runs in two steps:
   - First, scrape usernames from posts and collect a list of them in a Python notebook.